-The ADE7761A provides pulse outputs-CF, F1, and F2intended to be used for the billing of active energy.
+The ADE7761 provides pulse outputs-CF, F1, and F2-intended to be used for the billing of active energy.
 Pulses are generated at these outputs in two different situations.

-Case 1: When the analog input $V{2P} - V{2N}$ complies with the conditions described in Figure 34, CF, F1, and F2 frequencies are proportional to active power and can be used to bill active energy.
+Case 1: When the analog input $V{2P} - V{2N}$ complies with the conditions described in Figure 32, CF, F1, and F2 frequencies are proportional to active power and can be used to bill active energy.

-Case 2: When the analog input $V{2P} - V{2N}$ does not comply with the conditions described in Figure 34, the ADE7761A does not measure active energy but a quantity proportional to kAh.
+Case 2: When the analog input $V{\rm 2P}-V{\rm 2N}$ does not comply with the conditions described in Figure 32, the ADE7761 does not measure active energy, but a quantity proportional to kAh.
 This quantity is used to generate pulses on the same CF, F1, and F2.
 This situation is indicated when the FAULT pin is high.

-Analog Devices, Inc. cautions users of the ADE7761A about the following:
+Analog Devices Inc. cautions users of the ADE7761:

-- Billing active energy in Case 1 is consistent with the understanding of the quantity represented by pulses on CF, F1, and F2 outputs (watt-hour). - Billing active energy while the ADE7761A is in Case 2 must be decided knowing that the entity measured by the ADE7761A in this case is ampere-hour and not watt-hour.
-Users should be aware of this limitation and decide if the ADE7761A is appropriate for their application.
+- Billing active energy in Case 1 is consistent with the understanding of the quantity represented by pulses on CF, F1, and F2 outputs (watt-hour). - Billing active energy while the ADE7761 is in Case 2 must be decided knowing that the entity measured by the ADE7761 in this case is ampere-hour and not watt-hour.
+Users should be aware of this limitation and decide if the ADE7761 is appropriate for their application.